The other day I lost my temper. It was only for a moment, but it was enough. Damage was done.

 Do you know what this means?

 Under law, the best of us is justly charged guilty of sin.
-But under grace, the worst of us is justly charged righteous, on account of Jesus (2 Cor 5:21).
+But under grace, the worst of us is charged righteous on account of Jesus (2 Cor 5:21).

 This is one of the most profound revelations of grace yet many miss it.
-They say, “I know I am righteous and justified but I still feel guilty.”
+They say, “I know I am righteous and justified but I feel guilty.”
 Connect the dots.
-If you are righteous and justified, you are not guilty.
+If you are righteous and justified, you cannot be guilty.

 “But, Paul, I feel guilty.”
 That feeling is a symptom of unbelief in the goodness of God.
 Don’t let that feeling run around like a rat in the attic.
 Deal with it.
 Take that feeling and make it bow to the obedience of Christ.